Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/grid/utils/index.rst

    :param base: Base values for scaling the waveforms.
 If not given, plots the figures
                 in SI units.
    :type base: BaseValues, optional
-   :param plot_pcc_voltage: If True, plot the phase voltage waveforms at the point of common
+   :param plot_pcc_voltage: If True, the phase voltage waveforms are plotted at the point of common
                             coupling (PCC).
-Otherwise, plot the grid voltage waveforms.
-The default is False.
+Otherwise, the grid voltage waveforms are plotted.
+The default is True.
    :type plot_pcc_voltage: bool, optional
    :param plot_w: If True, plot the grid frequency.
 Otherwise, plot the phase angle.
 The
                   default is False.